emagiz/emdocs/mds/microlearning/crashcourse-api-gateway-configure-roles-and-users.md

 ### 3.2 Design

-When you add a ‘consuming’ system of type API Gateway in Capture you have the ability in Design to assign rights to that ‘consuming’ system on one or more operations.
+When you add a "consuming" system of type API Gateway in Capture you have the ability in Design to assign rights to that "consuming" system on one or more operations.
 This can be done by activating the checkbox in Design.

 By activating the checkbox in Design you’re telling eMagiz that this particular system (and all underlying users) has the right to access the operation you have just selected.